Learn how to manage layers, layer groups, and layer effects in a Photoshop document to keep your project organized.

 Read the full article.
 Start with selecting any of these topics to learn more:

-As you add layers to an image, it’s helpful to give them names that reflect their content.
-Descriptive names make layers easy to identify in the panel.
+As you add layers or layer groups to an image, it’s helpful to give them names that reflect their content.
+Descriptive names make layers easy to identify in the Layers panel.

 You cannot use the painting tools or filters on layers that contain vector data (such as type layers, shape layers, vector masks, or Smart Objects) and generated data (such as fill layers).
 However, you can rasterize these layers to convert their contents into a flat, raster image.

 Once your layer is rasterized, you cannot edit them earlier because they are now converted to pixel-based layers.
 It's recommended to duplicate your layer and apply rasterization so that you can always go back to the original if necessary.
 To rasterize a vector layer or a Smart object, you can simply select a vector-based layer or a Smart Object and then choose Layer > Rasterize > Layer or Layer > Rasterize > All Layers to rasterize all layers in your document.

 Rasterizes the type on a type layer.
 It does not rasterize any other vector data on the layer.